AngealX/Chess_Creation/README.md

 ### \*Updated 05/02/2023

 ### Fully functioning chess game made in python!
-GUI made using Tkinter.
+This game was created as a group project for network computing grad course.
+In this project we had to use socket programming.
+The GUI was made using Tkinter.
 In this program you are able to play chess either singleplayer or online.
 Note: in order to play online, you must run and connect to Server.py, which is included in this repository.

 ### An important note: The GUI does not currently work as expected on Mac OS systems.
 The program has been fully tested and developed for windows machines.